 Treatments vary depending on the individual horse and may include joint medication, remedial farriery and appropriate exercise regimes through to arthroscopic (keyhole) surgery.
-If surgery is indicated we have two European Diploma holders in Equine Surgery (DipECVS) with a wealth of surgical experience and expertise.
+If surgery is required we have two European Diploma holders in Equine Surgery (DipECVS) with a wealth of surgical experience and expertise.

-We also work closely with local remedial farriers, with two farriers regularly seeing cases at the hospital.
+We also work closely with a local remedial farrier who regularly sees cases at the hospital.
 We are also happy to discuss cases with, and work alongside, your own farrier.